Mylo-Softworks/SerializeLib-docs/docs/source/usage.rst

 .. important::
     Objects must be serializable in order to be serialized or deserialized.
-    See [serializable objects](serializable-objects) for more information.
+    See :ref:`serializable objects` for more information.

 Serializing an object